 Let me just start off by saying that I am, to some extent, a less-is-more mom.
 Some of these lists you find online have all sorts of completely unnecessary items that you won’t be needing for your stay in the hospital.
-I’ve listed some necessary items, but feel free to add some extra luxuries if you like that sort of thing.
+I’ve listed some necessary items for your hospital bag for mom and baby, but feel free to add some extra luxuries if you like that sort of thing.

 Mommy – For During